joaoelias1921/projetoPomo_pbcompass/README.md

 In this project, the goal is to visually reproduce the prototypes seen in Figma, where the author receives all the credit for the visual representation of the screens: https://www.figma.com/community/file/1103328882320354978

+### In order to open the project correctly in your browser, start by accessing the "loading.html" file!

 Tools utilized in this project: